vicinityh2020/vicinity-get-started/docs/open-gateway-api.rst

     # mkdir /opt/ogwapi

-Now copy necessary files – when you are installing the OGWAPI from the git repositroy, only two files are needed to be copied – the binary JAR file and the configuration directory.
+Now copy necessary files – when you are installing the OGWAPI from the git repositroy, only three files are needed to be copied – the binary JAR file, the configuration directory and keystore directory.

   ::

     # cp -r /path/to/the/repository/config /opt/ogwapi/
+    # cp -r /path/to/the/repository/keystore /opt/ogwapi/

 The OGWAPI JAR file may have a cumbersome name, however it gets distributed like that in order to know which version you are using.
 You can rename it now to your liking.